-In the past year he has worked with the Auckland Philharmonia, Christchurch Symphony and Dunedin Symphony along with leading a DKDM production of “Postcard from Morocco” from Pulitzer-Prize winning composer Dominick Argento.
+Recent symphonic work has been with all professional orchestras in New Zealand: New Zealand Symphony Orchestra, Auckland Philharmonia, Christchurch Symphony and Dunedin Symphony.
+His opera experience includes a 2020 production of “Postcard from Morocco” from Pulitzer-Prize winning composer Dominick Argento.
 He was the NZSO Conducting Fellow in 2015, through which he assisted for the NZSO National Youth Orchestra, and received mentorship from such conductors as Vasily Petrenko, Jose Luis Gomez and Simone Young .
-He has attended significant conducting masterclasses throughout Europe, Australia and New Zealand including such orchestras as the Odense, Tasmanian, and New Zealand Symphony Orchestras with conductors such as Pietari Inkinen, Michael Schønwandt and Nicholas Carter.
+He has attended significant conducting masterclasses throughout Europe, Australia and New Zealand including such orchestras as the Odense, Tasmanian, and Accademia Chigiana with conductors such as Pietari Inkinen, Michael Schønwandt and Daniele Gatti.

-In 2014 Vincent graduated from the New Zealand School of Music with a Bachelor of Music in conducting under Kenneth Young and viola under Gillian Ansell.
+Hardaker studied conducting in the soloist class of the Royal Danish Academy of Music with Giordano Bellincampi and Michael Schønwandt, and in 2014 he graduated from the New Zealand School of Music with a Bachelor of Music (First Class Honours) in conducting under Kenneth Young and viola under Gillian Ansell.